 4. WTF is Ehefähigkeitszeugnis and how can you get it?

-Certificate of “No impediment to the marriage” aka Ehefähigkeitszeugnis is a document proving your eligibility to get married – that you really are single and have no secret spouse back in your home country or anywhere else.
+Certificate of “No impediment to the marriage” aka Ehefähigkeitszeugnis is a document proving your eligibility to get married – that you really are single and have no secret spouse back in your home country (or in the basement!) or anywhere else.
 Read here more about this document.

 5. Is getting married in Germany as a foreigner worth all this effort?

 Well, unless you are a sadistic soul who gets off on mental torture (and bureaucratic incompetence) then, by all means, knock yourself out. 😉